RosanneLogeart/rosannelogeart.github.io/_pages/research.md

 * **Revolving Doors in the European Union: Quantification and Consequences**, with [Jeanne Bomare](https://sites.google.com/view/jeanne-bomare/about)

-* S**trategic Complementarity in NGO Advocacy: Evidence from the European Commission**
+* **Strategic Complementarity in NGO Advocacy: Evidence from the European Commission**

 ## Non-Academic Publications